christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-05-09-bitbox-js.md

 - While cross-compiling JavaScript for front end applications makes a lot of sense, I've never heard a convincing argument as to why it's a good idea for back end, server-side applications.
+- Developers proficient at TypeScript can read and use JavaScript, but the reverse is not true.
+JavaScript developers unfamiliar with TypeScript can not read or use code snippets written in TypeScript, without taking the time to learn about TypeScript.

+That last point is what really gets me.
+All the code I write, I publish as open source.
+And when I write that code, I write it for the novice version of me 10 years ago.
+JavaScript has come so far, and I imagine it must be much more intimidating now then it was back then.

+TypeScript is just another hurdle for a novice developer to overcome.
+I want to reduce friction and help developers enter the cryptocurrency and open source spaces.
+That's one reason why I focus on simplicity of syntax and minimum dependencies.

 These are my opinions and experiences with TypeScript.
 I'm sure there is whole army of developers who would be happy to debate these points with me.
 That's fine.